 This blondie (a non-chocolate brownie) is a lemony, tender bar with a Limoncello-spiked frosting.
-Perfect for Spring baking or Easter!Jump to Recipe
+Perfect for easy Spring baking, Easter, Mother’s Day or to ward off the Winter doldrums!
+Citrus is always a refreshing flavor in Spring, and the Limoncello frosting really enhances the citrus flavor.

 Sometimes serendipity hands you a prize, and these blondies are just that…a prize.